What is the Professional Development Academy?

-During the 37-week program, scheduled to begin in June 2018, participants will need to be released from their regular work schedule to cover some of the training time.
+During the 37-week program, scheduled to begin in June 2020, participants will need to be released from their regular work schedule to cover the training time.
 The remaining training may be outside a participant's normal work schedule.
 For more information about training time commitments, click here.

 The payroll for the participant is reported on their primary time card with their department.
 The Professional Development Academy will reimburse the department for 50% of the hours in the program each week at the participant’s normal hourly wage rate.